Book-It Repertory Theatre: History

 Book-It Repertory Theatre's history begins in 1986, when Co-Artistic Director Jane Jones led the 29th Street Project in New York City, an artistic collective that comprised graduates and company members from the American Conservatory Theater in San Francisco, to experiment with performing short stories for the stage.

 After moving to Seattle in 1987, Jane Jones, Tony Pasqualini, Mark Jenkins, Robyn Smith, and Sarah Brooke, among others, formed The Collective at the Pasqualini/Smith acting studio in a three-story walk-up on Pine Street in Seattle's Capitol Hill.
 Myra Platt, Book-It's future Co-Artistic Director, joined The Collective in 1988.
 Members of The Collective began to experiment with the concept of Book-It by adapting literature into theatre.
 They began by experimenting with the performance of short stories.
-It became an official registered nonprofit under the name Book-It in 1990, and at this time mainly toured to schools and libraries with its performances.
+It became an official registered nonprofit under the name Book-It in 1990, and at this time mainly toured schools and libraries with its performances.
 Book-It established its first main stage home in 1995, in a 50-seat theatre on Westlake Avenue.
 Several early shows were performed on Seattle Repertory Theatre stages, until in 2000 Book-It was able to move to their current location at Seattle Center.

 When Book-It first moved to Seattle Center, their location was called the Center House.
 It is now known as The Armory.

 In 2019, Book-It announced that founding co-artistic directors Jane Jones and Myra Platt would step down from their roles in summer of 2020.

+Book-It announced their closure in June 2023, with the last show scheduled for July 9, 2023.
+The 2023–24 season, which had already been scheduled, was cancelled and refunds were issued to patrons.

+Co-productions

+In October of 2024, Jones and Platt produced The Story of Edgar Sawtelle with the Vashon Repertory Theatre using a script produced for Book-It.
+Charlotte Tiencken, Book-It’s managing director from 2006-14 and Vashon Repertory Theatre’s founder and artistic director, has been quoted saying she would like to do a co-production with Book-It once per season.